svn2github/testingazuan/trunk/README.txt

 A folder "build" will be created; inside it you will find a folder called "<server-name>-server".
 Please read the relevant installation file and follow its instructions.

-If you want to compile also the SpagoBIPamphletsModule go the the "SpagoBIPamphletsModule" folder and launch the Maven 2 command:
+If you want to compile also the SpagoBIBookletsModule go the the "SpagoBIBookletsModule" folder and launch the Maven 2 command:
 		mvn compile
-This command will produce the directory "SpagoBIPamphletsModule/build" containing example files and also the file "spagobi.zip".
+This command will produce the directory "SpagoBIBookletsModule/build" containing example files and also the file "spagobi.zip".
 Follow the instructions you find in this file.

 At last you can run the command "mvn clean": this command will delete all the "target" directories in the sub-projects, but it will not delete the folder "build" in the main directory.
 After having installed the application you can remove it manually.